 Pecan truffles grow in the Southern United States around pecan trees.
-They are only just starting to be used in commercial kitchens but sell for about $100.00 USD a pound.
+They are only just starting to be used in commercial kitchens but sell for over $600.00 USD a pound (2019).

 Using Truffle Oil in Recipes

-Often truffle oil is lightly sprinkled over a dish just before serving.
+Often the oil is lightly sprinkled over a dish just before serving.
 This allows the aroma to be at its peak.
-Foods that benefit from this oil are:
+Try a sprinkle of homemade truffle oil on -

 - Garlic bread